status-im/specs/status-whisper-usage-spec.md

 ### Partitioned topic

 Whisper is broadcast-based protocol.
-In theory, everyone could communicate using a single topic but that would be extremaly inefficient.
+In theory, everyone could communicate using a single topic but that would be extremely inefficient.
 Opposite would be using a unique topic for each conversation, however, this brings privacy concerns because it would be much easier to detect whether and when two parties have an active conversation.

 Partitioned topics are used to broadcast private messages efficiently.
 By selecting a number of topic, it is possible to balance efficiency and privacy.